 Outside test labs provide many benefits to manufacturers.
 Independent third-party verification of product performance is unbiased and generally perceived as more credible than in-house operations.
 Testing equipment is also costly and can be difficult to operate efficiently, so turning your reliability testing over to an expert in the field will save your company from having to purchase and maintain expensive equipment.
 Implementing a proper testing regimen can save companies millions by detecting problems before they become expensive recalls that can damage a company’s reputation.

 Studies conducted in accelerated reliability testing labs have shown that 32% of faulty components would go unnoticed without reliability planning procedures that include HALT and HASS testing.
 At Quality Testing Services, we collaborate with engineers to help design tests that quickly reveal weaknesses in products so they can make changes and improve the products before they go to market.

 We offer HALT/HASS testing to help you identify and correct design issues with new or re-designed equipment.
 If you need special tooling or a custom test to accomplish your goals, we can tailor our methods to best suit your industry’s requirements.
 You can achieve the highest level of customer satisfaction by ensuring your products are free from defects.

-Quality Testing Services is a small, yet highly skilled test lab that can put full focus on your needs by offering many services with competitive, flexible and fair pricing.
+Quality Testing Services is a small, yet highly skilled test lab in Southern California that can put full focus on your needs by offering many services with competitive, flexible and fair pricing.
 If you have any questions about HALT/HASS testing or any of our other testing services, don’t hesitate to contact us.
 You can also request a free consultation by filling out our request a quote form.
 We look forward to hearing from you.